Land grabbing: Information issues

-In a joint research project between the FAO, IIED, and IFAD, Cotula et al. found that the majority of host countries lacked basic data on the size, nature, and location of land acquisitions through land registries or other public sources, and that “researchers needed to make multiple contacts…to access even superficial and incomplete information.”
+In a joint research project between the FAO, IIED, and IFAD, Cotula et al. found that the majority of host countries lacked basic data on the size, nature, and location of land acquisitions through land registries or other public sources, and that "researchers needed to make multiple contacts...to access even superficial and incomplete information."
 The World Bank's own lack of land size information on over half of the reported land grabs that it researched points to the difficulties inherent in gaining access to and researching individual land acquisitions.

 The European project EJOLT (Environmental Justice Organisations, Liabilities and Trade) is building a global map of land grabbing, with the aim to make an interactive online map on this and many other environmental justice issue by 2013.
-The project also produces in-depth resources on land grabbing, such as this video on land grabbing in Ethiopia.
+The project also produces in-depth resources on land grabbing, such as a video on land grabbing in Ethiopia.

 Notable cases

 In Madagascar, the anger among the population about land sales led to violent protests.
-The South Korean corporation Daewoo was in the process of negotiations with the Malagasy government for the purchase of 1.3 million hectares, half of all agricultural land, to produce corn and palm oil.
+The South Korean corporation Daewoo was negotiating with the Malagasy government to purchase 1.3 million hectares, half of all agricultural land, to produce corn and palm oil.
 This investment, while one of many pursued in Madagascar, attracted considerable attention there and led to protests against the government.

-In Sudan, numerous large-scale land acquisitions have taken place in spite of the country's unresolved political and security situation.
-One of the most prominent, involving a former GRAPE partner named Phil Heilberg, garnered attention by playing in Rolling Stone.
+In Sudan, numerous large-scale land acquisitions have occurred despite the country's unresolved political and security situation.
+One of the most prominent involves a former GRAPE partner named Phil Heilberg, who garnered attention by playing in Rolling Stone.
 Heilberg, who is planning to invest in 800,000 ha of land in partnership with many of Sudan's top civilian officials, attracted criticism with his remarks (regarding Africa and land grabbing) that "the whole place is like one big sewer — and I'm like a plumber."

-In Myanmar, a 2018 amendment to the 2012 Vacant, Fallow and Virgin Lands Management Law has affects for millions of rural peoples, requiring registration of land and private land ownership.
+In Myanmar, a 2018 amendment to the 2012 Vacant, Fallow, and Virgin Lands Management Law has affected millions of rural peoples, requiring registration of land and private land ownership.
 Failure to register land can result in criminal punishments for remaining on that land.
 The new amendment heavily affects ethnic areas and internally displaced peoples.
 Unregistered land has been claimed by or sold to private agribusiness ventures.